rehab

 We plan on bringing what is still a very stigmatized situation into the light at DisruptHR, and offering the solutions that these HR pros, and their peers, need when this situation becomes real.

 Addiction carries with it some very unfortunate labels.
 Lazy, weak, careless, selfish, a liability.
 These words get tossed around a lot when the business world at large discusses addiction and the issues that come along with it.
-While none of these labels are anywhere near reality, they still exist and many opinions about a person are formed based around these labels when that person approaches someone for help or their identity as an addict is revealed in some way.
+While none of these labels are anywhere near reality, they still exist and many opinions about a person are formed based around these labels when that person approaches someone for help or their identity as a person with addiction is revealed in some way.

 Why Me? | The Selective Nature of Addiction